 Not that Michael Collins, but this one has an amazing story in his own right.
 Apollo 11 astronaut Michael Collins was the grandson of a poor farmer from County Cork.

-Michael Collins was the third man on the first space flight that landed man on the moon in July 1969, 50 years ago this month.
+Michael Collins was the third man on the first space flight that landed man on the moon in July 1969.
 He was the astronaut who stayed with the orbiter while Buzz Aldrin and Neil Armstrong made it to the surface.

 I was reminded of the greatness of America reading about his Irish grandfather and the amazing struggle he had in life.
 I wonder what the emigrant Irishman from Cork would have thought of the fact that his grandson would take part in arguably the greatest story in the history of mankind -- the first trip to the moon.